Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

            # We instantiate and start the browser

        def test_new(self):
-           # This is the test code, here you should put the actions you need
+           # This is the test code.
+Here you should put the actions you need
-           # the browser to do during your test
+           # the browser to do during your test.

            sel = self.selenium
            # We assign the browser to the variable "sel" (just to save us from